How To Make Lash Shampoo

 The most popular way to create your own lash shampoo at home is by using baby shampoo, baking soda, and distilled water in a foaming pump bottle.

-This solution is gentle, yet with a cleanser to rid any residue from the lashes.
+This solution is gentle, yet works as a cleanser to rid any residue from the lashes.
 It calls for one tablespoon of baby shampoo, one teaspoon of baking powder, and the rest with distilled water mixed together in a bottle with a foam pump top.

 If you are creating the lash shampoo with baby shampoo, look for one that is sulfate-free.
-While baby shampoo is more gentle than typical shampoo or certain cleanser, ones formulated with sulfate can be too drying for the lashes and not provide the proper amount of moisture.
+While baby shampoo is gentler than typical shampoo or certain cleansers, those formulated with sulfates can be too drying for the lashes and may not provide the proper amount of moisture.

-If you want to try another method that does not include baby shampoo, using an oil-free micellar water will help to deeply clean the lashes.
+If you want to try another method that doesn’t include baby shampoo, using an oil-free micellar water can help to deeply clean the lashes.

-Micellar water is a gentle cleansing water, and can be used to clean the lashes with the same technique as mentioned above.
+Micellar water is a gentle cleansing water that can be used to clean lashes with the same technique mentioned above.
 It is key to look for oil-free options to avoid breaking down the bond of the lash extensions.

 Conclusion

-Lash shampoo targets each individual lash to provide a deep and thorough clean, while also cleansing as close to the lash line as possible.
+Lash shampoo targets each individual lash to provide a deep and thorough clean, while also cleansing as closely as possible to the lash line.

-Especially with lash extensions, buildup of product or general irritation can cause your extensions to start shedding sooner that usual, resulting in more frequent refill appointments.
+Especially with lash extensions, the buildup of product or general irritation can cause your extensions to shed sooner than usual, resulting in more frequent refill appointments.

 Because lash extensions require their own type of care, you have to be mindful of how you are cleansing your face and what products you are using to remove makeup.

-It is recommended to avoid wetting lash extensions, especially soon after a new set is applied, which can cause you to alter the way you wash your face to avoid soaking your extensions.
+It is recommended to avoid wetting lash extensions, especially soon after a new set is applied, as this can alter the way you wash your face to prevent soaking your extensions.

-Through avoiding getting the lash extensions too wet, any eye makeup products are more challenging to remove, as well as any debris or oil that is naturally produced throughout the day, leading to product buildup and irritation.
+By avoiding getting the lash extensions too wet, it becomes more challenging to remove any eye makeup products, as well as any debris or oil that is naturally produced throughout the day, leading to product buildup and irritation.

-Lash extensions also require products that are oil-free, as to not break down or loosen the bond that adheres the extensions.
+Lash extensions also require oil-free products, as oil can break down or loosen the bond that adheres the extensions.
 Most eye makeup removers are oil-based, as they are meant to break down stubborn or waterproof eye makeup products.

-Not only can the oil-based product lead to shedding lash extensions sooner, but the product can also leave an oily residue on the eye that is difficult to rinse away completely.
+Not only can the oil-based product lead to shedding of lash extensions sooner, but it can also leave an oily residue on the eye that is difficult to rinse away completely.

 Whether you have lash extensions or not, or you just want a change from your regular eye makeup remover, lash shampoo is a gentle cleanser that can be a DIY product you can make at home to try out for yourself!